Christian Thielemann: Biography and career

+Thielemann was artistic director of the Salzburg Easter Festival from 2013 to 2022.
+In January 2023, he stepped in as an emergency substitute conductor for Daniel Barenboim in a new production of Wagner's Der Ring des Nibelungen at the Staatsoper Unter den Linden.
+In September 2023, the Berlin Senate and the Staatsoper Unter den Linden announced the appointment of Thielemann as its next general music director, effective 1 September 2024.

-Thielemann is a regular conductor at the Bayreuth Festival, following his début in 2000 with Wagner's Die Meistersinger von Nürnberg, and at the Salzburg Festival.
+Thielemann has been a regular conductor at the Bayreuth Festival, following his début in 2000 with Wagner's Die Meistersinger von Nürnberg, and at the Salzburg Festival.
 With the decision in September 2008 of the Richard Wagner Festival Foundation to appoint Katharina Wagner and Eva Wagner-Pasquier to succeed Wolfgang Wagner as directors of the Bayreuth Festival, Thielemann was named musical advisor.
-In June 2015, the Bayreuth Festival formally announced the appointment of Thielemann as its music director.
-This contract expired in 2020.
-With conducting Lohengrin in 2018, Thielemann has conducted all ten works by Richard Wagner that are regularly performed at the festival, a feat only Felix Mottl achieved before him.
+In June 2015, the Bayreuth Festival formally announced Thielemann's appointment as its music director.
+With his conducting of Lohengrin in 2018, Thielemann became the second conductor, after Felix Mottl, to conduct the ten canonical operas by Wagner that are regularly performed at the Bayreuth Festival.
+Thielemann stood down from the Bayreuth Festival post in 2020.

-Thielemann attracted controversy after attribution of anti-semitic remarks to him in 2000, regarding Daniel Barenboim, which Thielemann subsequently denied.
-Other controversy has related to Thielemann's publication of opinions in sympathy with the Pegida movement.

-In 2003, Thielemann was awarded the Order of Merit of the Federal Republic of Germany (Bundesverdienstkreuz).
+In 2003, Thielemann was awarded the Order of Merit of the Federal Republic of Germany.
 In October 2011, he received honorary membership of the Royal Academy of Music in London.
 In 2015, Thielemann won the Richard Wagner Award (Richard-Wagner-Preis) of Leipzig.
-He served in the Humanitas Programme as Visiting Professor in Opera Studies at Oxford University in January 2016.
-In 2019, he made his first conducting appearance in the New Year's Concert with the Vienna Philharmonic Orchestra, and is scheduled to return to conduct the 2024 Vienna New Year's Concert.
+He served in the Humanitas Programme as visiting professor in Opera Studies at Oxford University in January 2016.
+In 2019, he made his first conducting appearance in the New Year's Concert with the Vienna Philharmonic Orchestra, and returned there to conduct the 2024 concert.